-RVx201 Herpes Vaccine Description
+RVx201 Herpes Vaccine Description 2022

-Produced by Rational Vaccines, Inc., technology is based on the pioneering research of the late Dr. William Halford, who dedicated over 25 years to studying herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).
+RVx201 is a first-in-human herpes simplex virus type 2 (HSV-2) live-attenuated therapeutic vaccine modified to be interferon sensitive that destroys the ability of the virus to inhibit immune responses.
+Produced by Rational Vaccines, Inc., the technology is based on the pioneering research of the late Dr. William Halford, who dedicated over 25 years to studying herpes simplex virus 1 (HSV-1) and herpes simplex virus 2 (HSV-2).

-Rational's HSV vaccine candidates carry attenuating mutations in a key viral gene that encodes a protein named "infected cell protein 0" (ICP0).
+Rational's HSV vaccine candidates carry attenuating mutations in a critical viral gene that encodes a protein named "infected cell protein 0" (ICP0).
 ICP0 controls the balance of HSV latency and replication.
 These mutations are designed to weaken the virus, limiting its ability to cause infection while retaining its ability to sufficiently stimulate the body's immune system to elicit an effective and amplified response to combat infection.
 Unfortunately, ICP0 also aids the virus in evading the immune system's protective defenses, namely the interferon-mediated response.

 Research studies with the predecessor mutant of RVx-201 (termed in research publications HSV-2 0∆NLS) have provided the following observations: Mice vaccinated with HSV-2 0∆NLS showed an improved antibody response compared to vaccination with a subunit vaccine candidate, Mice immunized with HSV-2 0∆NLS were protected in subsequent challenges with live wild-type virus, Studies in mice demonstrated the predecessor HSV-2 mutant to be avirulent, and providing supportive evidence of its potential safety.